Premenstrual Syndrome (PMS)

 The following are the most common symptoms of premenstrual syndrome.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of PMS may resemble other conditions or medical problems.
-Consult a health care provider for diagnosis.
+Consult a physician for diagnosis.

 What causes PMS?

-The cause of premenstrual syndrome is unclear, but seems to be related to fluctuations in estrogen and progesterone levels in the body, and does not necessary denote disabled ovarian functioning.
-Social, cultural, biological, and psychological factors have been identified as possible contributors of PMS.
+Premenstrual syndrome seems to be related to fluctuations in estrogen and progesterone levels in the body, and does not necessary denote disabled ovarian functioning.
+The following have been suggested as possible causes of PMS:

 For some women, making simple lifestyle changes helps to reduce the occurrence of PMS symptoms.
 These changes may include: